alexklyuev/vscode-svg-dev/README.md

 You can also enter edit by points mode with keyboard shortcut `ctrl+e` (mac: `cmd+e`)

 ## What`s new
+ - 0.8.11
+   - history
+     - you can undo using `ctrl+z` (mac: `cmd+z`)
+     - and redo using `ctrl+shift+z` (mac: `cmd+shift+z`)
+     - history length can be set in settings and is 10 by default
  - 0.8.10
-   - hints are now implemented as vscode info messages, you could silence them by pressing 'don`t show again' message indside message popup, you can enable or disable each hint in settings
+   - hints are now implemented as vscode info messages, you could silence them by pressing 'don`t show again' button indside message popup, you can enable or disable each hint in settings
    - edit rect by poins
    - edit by points triggers by `ctrl+e` (mac: `cmd+e`) - for all shapes that supports edit by poins (rect, path, polygon, polyline, line)
  - 0.8.9